melikaemami/Implicit_bias_RNN/README.md

 # Implicit_bias_RNN

-Code and information regardinng the paper https://arxiv.org/abs/2101.07833
+Code and information about the paper https://arxiv.org/abs/2101.07833